-The consequences of a network device downtime are multi-fold and a one-stop solution to this is network backup through network backup software.
+The consequences of a network device downtime are multi-fold and a one-stop solution to this is network backup through the best network backup software.
 A device down time can result in disrupted network connectivity, application unavailability, loss of data, and more.
 This translates to the business as lost opportunity, shaken customer loyalty, damaged reputation, and lowered employee morale.
 The performance of a network device depends on several factors like the device OS upgrades, device configurations and more.
 Out of these, the device configurations are a vulnerable area since they are the part of the device that's more often changed/edited.
 In fact, a staggering 35% of network device down time is caused by man-made configuration errors and software failures due to untimely outages.

 A network down time can be reduced by fixing the issue as soon as possible so that the network device can be up and running.
 But in most cases, fixing the issue that caused the down time in the first place is not an easy task.
 The biggest time blocker when it comes to fixing a faulty device is identifying the root cause.
 Most network admins spend a whole lot of time in trouble-shooting the issue while the device remains down.
 The best way to cut down on the time that the device is unfunctional is by network devices backup by uploading a backup configuration file into the device through an automatic network backup software and restart it.
 In reality, how many of us network admins can confidently say that we have the configuration backup of all our network devices?

-Network backup software reduces device downtime greatly by helping you to upload stable configuration files from the backup repository to the device.
+An automated network backup software reduces device downtime greatly by helping you to upload stable configuration files from the backup repository to the device.
 Once stable configuration files have been uploaded, all network functions are immediately restored.
 A network admin can bring back the device before troubleshooting and finding the root cause provided the right configuration file is backed up.
 The real challenge in this is to always have the configuration files backed up and also to have the knowledge of which file to upload.
 Network Configuration Manager (NCM) provides a simple and affordable one-step implementation network backup solution to have the updated configuration files.
 With these configuration files stored securely, a network downtime ceases to be a haunting experience.
 In the occurence of a network device downtime, the backed up configuration file can be uploaded to the device to bring it back to life thus drastically reducing the downtime.

 Once the devices in the network are discovered into NCM, the network backup tool, NCM will be able to communicate with the device and fetch their config files.
 Whenever a configuration backup is triggered through network configuration backup software, the current startup and running configuration files in the device will be backed up and stored securely, providing a perfect network backup solution.
 Network Configuration Manager also supports enterprise network backup solutions.
 Network device Configuration Backup can be triggered in the following ways: